purduehackers/evergreen/events/passport-ceremonies/setup.md

 Once all bundles are created, set them aside to distribute to the participants.

-Lastly, set out the book tape, XActo knives, rulers, and corner rounder on the countertop.
+Lastly, set out the book tape, X-Acto knives, rulers, and corner rounder on the countertop.